How to Write an Essay in French Without Giving Yourself Away as a Foreigner

 Writing an essay in French is not the same as those typical 5-paragraph essays you’ve probably written in English.

-And that’s because the French use Cartesian logic (also know as Cartesian doubt), developed by René Descartes, which requires a writer to begin with what is known and then lead the reader through to the logical conclusion: a paragraph that contains the thesis.
+And that’s because the French use Cartesian logic (also known as Cartesian doubt), developed by René Descartes, which requires a writer to begin with what is known and then lead the reader through to the logical conclusion: a paragraph that contains the thesis.
 Through the essay, the writer will reject all that is not certain or all that is subjective in his or her quest to find the objective truth.

 Must-have French Phrases for Writing Essays

-Before we get to the four types of essays, here are a few French phrases that will be especially helpful as you delve into essay-writing in French:
+Before we get to the four main types of essays, here are a few French phrases that will be especially helpful as you delve into essay-writing in French:

 Introductory phrases, which help you present new ideas.